openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

     frontend_status: Done

 *Character to string conversion* converts a value of type ``char`` to type ``string``.
-The resultant new string has the length equal to 1.
+The length of the resultant new string equals 1.
 The converted ``char`` is the single element of the new string:

 .. code-block:: typescript